-The purpose of the theory online course is to educate and make one realise that there is a lot of work involved with looking after honeybees.
+The purpose of the theory course is to educate and make one realise that there is a lot of work involved with looking after honeybees.
 Honeybees are wild animals and it is important to learn how to handle them, when to open a colony and how to go about this properly.
-We will address these issues in the online course which comprises of nine, one hour Zoom lectures and, if Covid 19 restrictions allow, the online course will be supplemented with apiary visits, where small groups of you will visit a local apiary with an experienced beekeeper to get some hands on practical experience.
+We will address these issues in the course which comprises of nine lectures (which take place at Portmoak Hall, Scotlandwell) plus apiary visits, where small groups of you will visit a local apiary with an experienced beekeeper to get some hands on practical experience.
 Not all honeybee colonies are good tempered and to open a hive with no experience can lead to all sorts of trouble.
 I have known inexperienced people get numerous stings because they do not know how to control and look after the colony.
 The colony is then abandoned and that leads to further trouble with neighbours and the public in general.

 The country is not short of honeybees and a lot of the media publicity given to the shortage of bees relates to bumblebees and other solitary bees.
 In fact, in some areas there are too many honeybees, resulting in a shortage of forage for all pollinators, which can cause stress in the colony and that can lead to an ecological imbalance.

 If you are concerned with the plight of bees the best thing to do is to plant lots of bee friendly plants and put up wild bee boxes.
 By providing nesting sites and forage you will encourage many more bees and other pollinators to your garden/area.

 Having said all that beekeeping can be a fascinating hobby but one has to be dedicated and be prepared to learn.
 In fact one never stops learning about bees and beekeeping.